TymDrogin/drochess/README.md

 Rusty Chess Engine is a simple chess engine I am working on in my free time.
 So far not many things are implemented, howewer the journey is quite enjoyable.

+If you are intrested in contributing, please do it.
+The design of the engine is kept simple and logical.
+At the gamestate you will find most of the important structures, such as gamestate, board, castling rights, move defenition etc.
+Movegen folder has exactly what you whould expect, utils has some small files that soleves some important, but not really main problems.

 ## Features

 - **Game States**: Full implementation of game states.
 - **FEN Processor**: Parse and process FEN strings to initialize the board state.
-- **Board Display**: Nicely formatted board display in the console.
+- **Display**: Nicely formatted board and moves display in the console.
 - **Movegen**: Bitboard based movegen.
 I am using rayon whenever it is possible, but performance of it is yet to be tested.

 ## Libraries

-    # I am trying to keep engine as small as possible, but this libraries are must have.
-- **Rayon**: Easy to use parallesation framework that used a lot in the movegen
+- **Rayon**: Easy to use parallelization framework that is used a lot in the move generation.
 - **Thiserror**: Easy errors.
-- **Rand** - Self exlanatory
+- **Rand**: Self-explanatory.
+- **lazy_static**: A macro for defining lazily evaluated statics.

 ## Getting Started